imrushi/imrushi.github.io/content/notes/go.md

 Formatting issues are the most contentious but the least important.
 People may prefer different formatting styles, thus when another developer or person reads the same code it may take some time for him to grasp if he is not accustomed to the same formatting style.
 It will be easier if everyone formats their documents in the same way.

-With Go we take an unusual approch and let the machine take care of most formatting issues.
+With Go we take an unusual approach and let the machine take care of most formatting issues.
 The Go compiler comes with a standard formatting tool, called `go fmt`.
-The `go fmt` program reads a Go program and emits the source in a **_standerd style of indentation and vertical alignment, retaining and if necessary reformatting comments._**
+The `go fmt` program reads a Go program and emits the source in a **_standard style of indentation and vertical alignment, retaining and if necessary reformatting comments._**

 Next time whenever you share your code, other Go developers will expect it to be in the standard Go format. _With Go all you have to do is run `go fmt`_.